 The Administration has also articulated 12 specific demands for Iran to change its behavior in exchange for a new JCPOA and normalized relations with the United States and the international community.
-The demands pertaining to Iran's regional activities, as stipulated in the May 21, 2018, speech by Secretary of State Pompeo at the Heritage Foundation are that Iran:
+The demands pertaining to Iran's regional activities, as stipulated in the May 21, 2018, speech by Secretary of State Pompeo at the Heritage Foundation are that Iran50

-- End support to Middle East terrorist groups, including Lebanese Hizballah, Hamas, and the Palestinian Islamic Jihad. - Respect the sovereignty of the Iraqi government and permit the disarming, demobilization, and reintegration of Shiite militias. - End military support to the Houthi militia and work toward a peaceful political settlement in Yemen. - Withdraw all forces under Iranian command throughout the entirety of Syria. - End support for the Taliban and other terrorists in Afghanistan and the region, and cease harboring senior al-Qaeda leaders. - End the IRGC-QF's support for terrorists and militant partners around the world. - End its threatening behavior against its neighbors, including threats to destroy Israel, firing of missiles into Saudi Arabia and the UAE, threats to international shipping, and destructive cyberattacks.
+- End support to Middle East terrorist groups, including Lebanese Hizballah, Hamas, and the Palestinian Islamic Jihad. - Respect the sovereignty of the Iraqi government and permit the disarming, demobilization, and reintegration of Shia militias. - End military support to the Houthi militia and work toward a peaceful political settlement in Yemen. - Withdraw all forces under Iranian command throughout the entirety of Syria. - End support for the Taliban and other terrorists in Afghanistan and the region, and cease harboring senior al-Qaeda leaders. - End the IRGC-QF's support for terrorists and militant partners around the world. - End its threatening behavior against its neighbors, including threats to destroy Israel, firing of missiles into Saudi Arabia and the UAE, threats to international shipping, and destructive cyberattacks.

 Coalition Building.
 Moreover, the Administration has sought to build alliances to counter Iran strategically.
 Some initiatives, such as the formation of a "Middle East Strategic Alliance," are discussed below.
-Building a coalition to counter Iran was a key component of Secretary of State Pompeo's trip to the GCC states, Iraq, Jordan, and Egypt in January 2019.
-On the eve of the trip, the Administration announced that it would convene a ministerial meeting in Poland during February 13-14, 2019, which Secretary Pompeo acknowledged to journalists would focus on countering Iran.50
+Building a coalition to counter Iran was a key component of Secretary of State Pompeo's trip to the GCC states, Iraq, Jordan, and Egypt in January 2019, as well as a ministerial meeting in Poland during February 13-14, 2019.51

 Threatening Military Action.
-The Administration also has threatened military retaliation for Iranian direct action, and, on September 21, 2018, Secretary of State Pompeo threatened action against Iran for activities undertaken by Iran's proxies.
+The Administration also has threatened military retaliation for Iranian direct action.
+On September 21, 2018, Secretary of State Pompeo threatened action against Iran also for activities undertaken by Iran's proxies.
 According to the Secretary, "We have told the Islamic Republic of Iran that using a proxy force to attack an American interest will not prevent us from responding against the prime actor."
-The United States also works with local leaders and factions that seek to counter Iranian influence.
-The applications of Administration strategy are discussed in the sections below.
+In early May 2019, the United States sent accelerated the deployment of an aircraft carrier group and sent a bomber group to the Persian Gulf region in response to what the Administration said were "troubling; and escalatory indications and warnings" related to Iran.
+52 The United States also works with local leaders and